China Digital Times: Staff and operations

 Sophie Beach is the Executive Editor of its English site, and her writing about China has appeared in publications including the Los Angeles Times, the Asian Wall Street Journal, the South China Morning Post and The Nation magazine.
-The Translations Editor is Anne Henochowicz, an alumna of the Penn Kemble Democracy Forum Fellowship at the National Endowment for Democracy.
+The Translations Editor is Anne Henochowicz, an alumna of the Penn Kemble Democracy Forum Fellowship at the National Endowment for Democracy (NED).
 She has written for other publications including Foreign Policy, The China Beat, and the Cairo Review of Global Affairs.

 China Digital Times provides content about China for The World Post, a partnership between The Huffington Post and the Berggruen Institute.
 The China Digital Times website is run by students of the university, with help from contributors from around the world.
-China Digital Times has historically been a recipient of funding from the National Endowment for Democracy, though funding was frozen in 2025 after Elon Musk's Department of Government Efficiency cut funding to the NED.
+China Digital Times has historically been a recipient of funding from the NED, though funding was frozen in 2025 after Elon Musk's Department of Government Efficiency cut funding to the NED.

-Response by the Chinese government
+Chinese government directives

 A popular section on the China Digital Times site is 'Minitrue', which is short for 'Ministry of Truth'.
 The sections covers official government directives to media organizations, requiring them to censor or tone down postings on sensitive matters.
-In 2014, China Digital Times published an article which states that China's censors demanded that article about a crackdown on terrorism be “prominently displayed” on the homepages of online news sites.
+In 2014, China Digital Times published an article which states that China's censors demanded that an article about a crackdown on terrorism be "prominently displayed" on the homepages of online news sites.